Information compliance

 Information Asset Register

 The University has produced a comprehensive Information Asset Register detailing the information held by Schools, Faculties and Divisions, though it doesn't include research data.
-A version of the Information Asset Register listing all information assets and their owners is available to University staff here:
+A version of the Information Asset Register listing all information assets and their owners is available to University staff here: University of Bristol Information Asset Register.

 Research data

 The Research Data Service can offer advice and assistance to those managing research data and the Research Data Storage Facility offers a secure storage option to all University staff.
-The University also has an Open Access Policy in relation to research publications.
+The University also has an Open access policy in relation to research publications.